 (Thomas Dishaw) Most of you have read about or witnessed the chaotic scenes in supermarkets that ensued due to the national EBT card outage.
 In Louisiana barbaric savages filled carts to the brim after learning their accounts had no limits and could steal hundreds of dollars of food with no consequences.

 Hopefully this was a wake up call to everyday citizens that preparedness is a strategy we need to be instituting in our ever so busy and chaotic lives.
-I wish I had good news to share with our readers, but the situation at hand is way worse than one could ever imagine, this according to a supermarkets insider.
+I wish I had good news to share with our readers, but the situation at hand is way worse than one could ever imagine, this according to a Calgary flower shop.

 ” Supermarkets and retail outlets are focused on ways to become profitable, so don’t be surprised that your local supermarket will have less than one day of food on hand” according to a source who works for a west coast powerhouse.